 Important information

-This grant scheme is open to Dutch-based professional designers, architects, makers and observers working in the fields of design, architecture, digital culture and all possible crossovers.
+This grant scheme is open to Dutch-based professional designers, architects, makers and observers working in the fields of design, architecture and/or digital culture.
 Cultural institutions, organizations and collectives can also apply for a voucher.
 In that case, the voucher is linked to one person within the organization.

 No more than one International Voucher can be issued per applicant per calendar year.
 This also applies to institutions, organizations or collectives.
 In that case, other persons within the organization or other members of the collective can only submit an application in a personal capacity for a trip that is not related to the institution, organization or collective.